ssm/ssm-anycast_rip/README.md

 ### Beginning with anycast_rip

-* Choose a network prefix for anycast service IP addresses.
+* Choose network prefixes for anycast service IP addresses.
-* Announce the route locally on all datacenters.
+* Announce the prefixes locally on all datacenters.
-* Configure routers to allow servers to announce service IP addresses with RIP.
+* Configure routers to allow servers to announce service IP addresses with RIP within these prefixes.
 * Permit the RIP received routes to be announced as OSPF routes.
 * Inspect the OSPF routes to see the CIDR ranges from each site.
-* Include this module, choosing
+* Include this module, configure network prefixes and interface.
-* When a service is up, see the service IP being present in the OSPF table from multiple sites.
-Clients will pick the closest.
+* When a service is up, see the service IP being present in the RIP table on the host and the OSPF tables on routers from multiple sites.
+Clients will pick the closest instance.

 ## Usage